Kamein

-The Kamein (ကမန်လူမျိုး), also known as the Kaman (ကမန်), are a Southeast Asian ethnic group indigenous to Rakhine State, Myanmar, where they primarily reside, and who predominantly follow Islam.
+The Kamein (ကမန်လူမျိုး), also known as the Kaman (ကမန်) or the Arakanese Muslims (ရခိုင်မွတ်စလင်များ), are a Southeast Asian, Indo-Aryan ethnic group indigenous to Rakhine State, Myanmar, where they primarily reside, and who predominantly follow Islam.
 The name Kaman comes from Persian, meaning "bow".
 The Kaman are formally recognized by the Burmese government and classified as one of the seven ethnic groups composing the Rakhine national race.
 The Kaman are considered indigenous and are widely acknowledged as Burmese citizens who hold national identity cards.
-The Kaman speak Rakhine, and their customs and dress are similar to those of the Rakhine, in contrast to other Muslim groups in Rakhine State and the rest of Myanmar.
+The Kaman speak Rakhine, and their customs and dress resemble those of the Rakhine, unlike other Muslim groups in Rakhine and elsewhere in Myanmar.

 Geographic distribution

 Approximately 28,000 of the 50,000 Kaman in Myanmar live in Rakhine State.

 History

 Origins

 Kaman is a term that has been used since the days of the Rakhine kings to refer to the archers of the Rakhine Royal Army.
 According to researchers and ethnographic studies, the word Kaman originated from the Persian word for "bow," meaning "skilled in bow and arrow" or "archer."
 In the Ministry of Education's distance education syllabus (Ma-412) for final-year compulsory Myanmar teaching of the "Rakhine Princess Lyric," the word Kaman is defined in line 33 as soldiers who were experts in archery and served in the Royal army of the Rakhine kingdom.

 As the Kaman people were proficient in archery and demonstrated mental acuity and martial prowess, they held prestigious positions in the Rakhine Royal army.
 The archer division was named the Kaman Archers.
 Many historical documents about the Kaman state that only Rakhine indigenous people were allowed to serve in the Royal army, meaning that foreigners were not permitted to join.
 Given the above, it can be concluded that the present-day Kaman people are not outsiders but descendants of the Kaman archers of the ancient Rakhine Kingdom.

 Historically, Kaman was not the name of a specific ethnic group, but rather the designation for the Rakhine Royal archer regiment.
 After the fall of the Rakhine Kingdom, the archers remained in groups, and their descendants are the present-day Kaman people of the Rakhine region.
-During the reign of King Ba Saw Pru, the royal court poet Adu Min Nyo referred to the Kaman in his verse of the "Rakhine Princess Lyric" (lines 33-34) as the brave archers of the Rakhine Kingdom.
+During the reign of King Ba Saw Pru, the royal court poet Adu Min Nyo referred to the Kaman in his verse of the "Rakhine Princess Lyric" (lines 33–34) as the brave archers of the Rakhine Kingdom.